MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/bulk-file-schema.md

 - When updating the campaign or ad group name, it is optional to specify the new name for the child records if the correct *Parent Id* is provided.

-- Use the reserved *delete_value* string to delete or empty the existing value of an optional field.
-If you use *delete_value* in required fields, please note the following.

-- If you use the reserved *delete_value* string in place of a required string value, *delete_value* will be ignored and the results file will show *delete_value* in that field.
-For example if you set the *Budget* field of the [Campaign](campaign.md) record to *delete_value*, then the *Budget* field would be set to *delete_value* in the results file.
-In this example the campaign's budget would not be updated.

-- If you use the reserved *delete_value* string in place of a required value set, the results file will return the default value.
-For example if you set the *Network Distribution* field of the [Ad Group](ad-group.md) record to *delete_value*, then the *Network Distribution* field would be set to *OwnedAndOperatedAndSyndicatedSearch* in the results file.
-In this example the ad group's network distribution would be set to *OwnedAndOperatedAndSyndicatedSearch*.

 - If you are replacing one set of records with another set then you must specify the deleted records prior to the new set.
 For example to replace all existing [Campaign Negative Keyword](campaign-negative-keyword.md) for a given campaign, first include a [Campaign Negative Keyword](campaign-negative-keyword.md) with *Status* set to Deleted and *Parent Id* set to the campaign ID.
 If you do not specify any *Id* i.e., do not attempt to delete a specific camapaign negative keyword, this will effectively delete all [Campaign Negative Keyword](campaign-negative-keyword.md) for that campaign.
 Below the "delete all" record, you can include one or more new [Campaign Negative Keyword](campaign-negative-keyword.md) records with all of the required properties for the upload add operation.

-  > [!NOTE]
-  > Target criterion records do not support "delete all" for bulk upload; however, you might observe a null *Id* field because Bing Ads API version 10 supported "delete all" for targets.

 - If you are replacing an existing record with a new record that has the same unique properties, then you must specify the deleted record prior to the new record.
 For example to replace an existing [Ad Group Dynamic Search Ad Target](ad-group-dynamic-search-ad-target.md) for a given ad group, first include an [Ad Group Dynamic Search Ad Target](ad-group-dynamic-search-ad-target.md) with *Status* set to Deleted, *Id* set to the existing dynamic ad target (webpage criterion) ID, and *Parent Id* set to the ad group ID.
 Below the deleted record, you can include a new [Ad Group Dynamic Search Ad Target](ad-group-dynamic-search-ad-target.md) record (presumably with new webpage conditions).